licitdev/seeded-hashids/README.md

 ```
 ---
 ### **getShuffleOutput ()** : shuffleOutput `Boolean`
-> To check if the output is shuffled.
+> To check if the output will be shuffled if a seed is provided.
 ```javascript
 let shuffleOutput = seededHashids.getShuffleOutput();
 ```